prk-Jr/prkserver/Readme.md

 - Generates a Rust backend project using Axum for HTTP handling.
 - Configures SQLx for database interactions.
 - Supports PostgreSQL and MySQL databases.
-- Creates models and endpoints as specified in the `config.toml` file.
+- Creates models, middlewares and endpoints as specified in the `config.toml` file.

 ## Installation